 - Encryption reduced breach costs by an average of $360,000;

 - Business continuity management in the aftermath of a breach reduced the total cost by an average of $280,000.

 - Conducting extensive testing of an incidence response plan could reduce the cost of a breach by an average of $1.23 million.

-- Organizations that had not deployed automation experienced breach costs that were 95% higher than breaches at organizations with fully deployed organization.
+- Organisations that had not deployed automation experienced breach costs that were 95% higher than breaches at organisations with fully deployed organisations.

 These are just some of the relevant measurements contained in the report.
-By extrapolating the costs in this research and relating it to investments, CISOs can provide business decision-makers with a clearer picture of the value that risk mitigation is bringing to the organization.
+By extrapolating the costs in this research and relating them to investments, CISOs can provide business decision-makers with a clearer picture of the value that risk mitigation is bringing to the organisation.

-The Ponemon report offers breakdowns by region and industry, so it makes it easier for CISOs to tailor the research to their specific organizations.
-And because it is numbers driven, CISOs can create visual presentations and conduct conversations in the language of business, i.e., total costs and return on investment.
+The Ponemon report offers breakdowns by region and industry, so it makes it easier for CISOs to tailor the research to their specific organisations.
+And because it is numbers-driven, CISOs can create visual presentations and conduct conversations in the language of business, i.e., total costs and return on investment.